Ysilven/animepahe-auto-download-script/README.md

 ```

 The settings will be saved locally and sync across all tabs.
 Feel free to modify the source code and submit bug/reports.

+created by: [Arjien PHC](https://phcorner.net/members/arjien.1773652/) intended for public use and PHCorner users.